EricW123/Database_Study/Proj2/README.md

 3. Insert generated data into database
   * Open mongoDB Compass, connect to localhost with port 27017, then create a new database in the left panel with name `fms`.
   * In mongoDB Compass, inside the `fms` database, create three collections with name `factories`, `machines`, `teams` respectively.
   * Click the `factories` collection, then click the green `ADD DATA` button and choose `Insert document`.
-Copy all letters inside the `fac.json` into the new sub-window.
-Click the `Format` button on top right corner and then should be able to `Insert`.
+Copy all letters inside the `fac.json` into the new sub-window, replacing all example lines it provides.
+Click `Insert` button and then the data should be inserted.
   * Do Step6 two more times, inserting `mach.json` into `machines` collection and inserting `team.json` into `teams` collection.
 4. In this folder (Proj2), run `npm install` to init and install required libraries.
 Then run `node queries.js` and queri results should be printed to terminal.